USAFA-ECE/ece382/_sources/Assignments/lab13.md

 ### Write Timer functions in `TimerA1.c`.

 1. Open `TimerA1.h` and `TimerA1.c` and read them thoroughly.
-1. Take a close look at `Program13_1` to grasp (i) how `TimerA1` is initialized and (ii) how the semaphore is employed to coordinate between the foreground and background threads.
+1. Carefully examine `Program13_1` to understand (i) how `TimerA1` is initialized and (ii) how the semaphore is employed to coordinate between the foreground and background threads.
-1. Proceed to write the `TimerA1_Stop()` and `TA1_0_IRQHandler()` functions, which were discussed in Lecture 13 and can be found in Valvano's textbook.
+1. Write the `TimerA1_Stop()` and `TA1_0_IRQHandler()` functions, as discussed in Lecture 13 and referenced in Valvano's textbook.
 1. Demonstrate `Program13_1` as shown in the video below.
-Make sure to showcase the red LED blinking at 5 Hz, the blue LED blinking at 2.5 Hz, and the LCD updating the elapsed time at a rate of 5 Hz.
+Ensure that the red LED blins at 5 Hz, the blue LED blinks at 2.5 Hz, and the LCD updates the elapsed time at a rate of 5 Hz.
+Your demo should also show the timer interrupt being enabled by pressing a switch and disabled by pressing a bump sensor.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ySVa26xwUzA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>